US, allies aim to cap Russian oil prices to hinder invasion | Headlines

 Without a price cap mechanism to reduce some Russian revenues, ''there would be a greater risk that some Russian supply comes off the market.
 That could lead to higher prices, which would increase prices for Americans,'' Adeyemo said.

-A June Barclay's report warns that with the EU oil embargo and other restrictions in place, Russian oil could rise to $150 per barrel or even $200 per barrel if most of its sea-borne exports are disrupted.
-Brent crude on Tuesday was trading just under $100 per barrel.
+A June Barclay's report warns that with the EU oil embargo and other restrictions in place, Russian oil could rise to USD 150 per barrel or even USD 200 per barrel if most of its sea-borne exports are disrupted.
+Brent crude on Tuesday was trading just under USD 100 per barrel.
 James Hamilton, an economist at the University of California, San Diego, said garnering the participation of China and India will be important to enforcing any price cap plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)